Skip to main content

 Contents

-This Guidance Note deals with the referral by the Jersey Financial Services Commission (the JFSC) of criminal offences that may come to the attention of the JFSC in the conduct of its statutory functions, to either the Police and/or the Attorney General.
-Such referrals are made where there are grounds to believe that a criminal offence(s) may have been committed and the matter should be reported for consideration of a criminal investigation.
+This guidance note deals with the referral by us of criminal offences that may come to our attention in the conduct of our statutory functions, to either the police and/or the Attorney General.
+We make such referrals where there are grounds to believe that a criminal offence(s) may have been committed and the matter should be reported for consideration of a criminal investigation.

-The policy of the JFSC is that criminal offences will be referred to the Police and/or the Attorney General if the matter is considered to be sufficiently serious.
+The policy of the JFSC is that criminal offences will be referred to the police and/or the Attorney General if we consider the matter to be sufficiently serious.
 It should be stressed, however, that a decision on whether to prosecute will be a matter solely for the Attorney General.

-The JFSC will generally regard a criminal offence as sufficiently serious to the extent that it poses a threat to clients or potential clients or to the reputation of the Island and/or where it casts doubt on the integrity, competence or financial standing of the person concerned.
+We will generally regard a criminal offence as sufficiently serious to the extent that it poses a threat to clients or potential clients; poses a threat to the reputation of the Island; and/or casts doubt on the integrity, competence or financial standing of the person concerned.
 It will also be relevant if the criminal conduct was deliberate or premeditated rather than accidental, or if the person (individual or body corporate) has knowingly or recklessly provided the JFSC with false or misleading information.

-Failure, or refusal to cooperate with the JFSC in the exercise of its statutory duty or a history of past breaches/poor regulatory compliance (which may give grounds to believe that the breach is likely to be repeated and/or is part of a systemic failure), will also be taken into account in determining if a referral to the Police and/or the Attorney General is warranted.
+Failure, or refusal, to cooperate with the JFSC in the exercise of our statutory duty or a history of past contraventions/poor regulatory compliance (which may give grounds to believe that the contravention is likely to be repeated and/or is part of a systemic failure), will also be taken into account in determining if a referral to the police and/or the Attorney General is warranted.

-In deciding whether to make a referral to the Police and/or the Attorney General, the JFSC may also give consideration as to whether the matter can be adequately addressed by the use of any of the regulatory powers or sanctions available to the JFSC.
+In deciding whether to make a referral to the police and/or the Attorney General, we may also consider whether the matter can be adequately addressed by the use of any of the regulatory powers or sanctions available to us.

-Regulated entities and all their staff should, however, be in no doubt that they put themselves at potential risk if they do not take adequate steps to ensure that they are compliant with any regulatory laws that affect them and any subordinate legislation and Codes of Practice thereunder, the Money Laundering Order, and the Handbook for the Prevention and Detection of Money Laundering and the Financing of Terrorism.
+Regulated entities and all their employees should, however, be in no doubt that they put themselves at potential risk if they do not take adequate steps to ensure that they are compliant with any regulatory and other laws that affect them and any subordinate legislation and Codes of Practice, the Money Laundering Order, and the Handbook for the Prevention and Detection of Money Laundering, the Financing of Terrorism, and the Financing of Proliferation (the AML/CFT/CPF Handbook).

 • Accessibility